Exclusive Bulgaria Round Tour | Private 10-Day Cultural Journey

 Day 1: Sofia city tour - including Al. Nevski cathedral, Boyana church, National museum of history, etc.

-Day 2: Drive to
+Day 2: Departure to

-Day 3: Departure to
+Day 3: D

 Gumoshtnik (known for being the only place in Bulgaria with a monument of Titanic), where we will meet my friend Angelina.
 She will show us the local village library and take us to her century old house to drink some mountain tea and enjoy the breathtaking views of the Central Balkan mountains.